fleetdm/fleet/handbook/company.md

 ### Why the emphasis on training?
 Investing in people and providing generous, prioritized training, especially up front, helps contributors understand what is going on at Fleet.
 By making training a prerequisite at Fleet, we can:
+- help team members make better decisions at work and to feel confident while doing so.
-- Creating a culture of helping others results in people feeling more comfortable and confident even if they aren’t familiar with osquery.
+- create a culture of helping others, which results in team members feeling more comfortable even if they aren’t familiar with the osquery, security, startup, or IT space.
 - A sharp focus on training means things are written down.